mroviranavarro/Poroviscoelastic_Tides/README.md

 # Poroviscoelastic_Tides

-AUTHOR: M. Rovira-Navarro.
+**AUTHOR**: M. Rovira-Navarro.
-DATE: October 2021.
+**DATE**: October 2021.
-CODE: Code accompanying the paper: "The Tides of Enceladus' Core".
+**CODE**: Code accompanying the paper: "The Tides of Enceladus' Core".
 It can be used to btain the viscoelastic or poroviscoelastic tidal response of a moon due to eccentricity tides.
 The following information is given here:
 1. INCLUDED FUNCTIONS: Functions included, their use, input and outputs
 2. HOW TO USE?
 Description of how the code is normally used.